Princeton-CDH/lenape-timetree/content/leaves/land-rights.md

 - state governments
 - redress
 - treaties
-title: Recovering NJ land rights
+title: Recovering New Jersey land rights
+featured: true
 ---

-1832: Descendants of Lunaapeew in Wisconsin successfully petition the State of New Jersey for compensation based on claims to lost fishing and hunting rights promised by the Treaty of Easton
+1832: Descendants of Lunaapeew in Wisconsin successfully petition the State of New Jersey for compensation based on claims to lost fishing and hunting rights promised by the Treaty of Easton.